Monadical-SAS/example-database-app/README.md

 1. Add the ability to remove rows by clicking an "X" button in the row
 2. Add the ability to download the data as a JSON file
 3. Make the page look nicer using a CSS framework like:
     - Bootstrap
     - Semantic UI
     - material design
     - UIKit
     - Pure.CSS
     - or another framework of your choice

-It's estimated to take between 1hr and 3hrs depending on how much time you spend doing CSS.

 You may also add any other features you think would be a good idea in this database app, but be careful not to over-engineer it.
 You're also welcome to name the page something other than "Database" if you want to give it a catchy name, color scheme, or logo (although it's not a requirement).

+It's estimated to take between 1hr and 3hrs depending on how much time you spend doing CSS.

-We're looking for:
+## We're looking for:

 1. functional, clean, minimalist code design that extends the existing code
 2. good-looking UI & UX that's easy to use

+Be careful not to over-engineer, and make sure to match the style of the existing code unless you have a good reason to change it.

 ## Folder Structure